Heapy/awesome-kotlin/app/rss/articles/Swift vs Kotlin for real iOS-Android apps.md

 *   **Kotlin has no `guard` statement**: In Swift, `guard` statements are a more expressive way for checking conditions of some function than the standard `if` sentence.
 In Kotlin, you need to stay with the `if` check and reverse the condition.

 There are also other differences when comparing both languages.
-Things like exceptions, pattern matching, constructors, `if let` sentences, loop iteration, casting,… work in slightly different ways, but in general they follow the same principles and they have very similar syntaxes.
+Things like exceptions, pattern matching, constructors, `if let` sentences, loop iteration, casting,... work in slightly different ways, but in general they follow the same principles and they have very similar syntaxes.

 One last difference to mention when working for iOS/Android is that the Operative System offers different **runtime environments and libraries to developers**.
 A couple of points to highlight: